funkia/io/README.md

 ### Impure functions

-Let's say we have a function `fire Missiles` that takes a number `n` and then fires `n` missiles.
+Let's say we have a function `fireMissiles` that takes a number `n` and then fires `n` missiles.
 If fewer than `n` missiles are available then only that amount of missiles is fired.
 The function returns the amount of missiles that was successfully fired.

 ```typescript
 function fireMissiles(amount: number): number { ... }